seb-pg/meta_puzzles/README.md

 <b><u>swift/*</u> (Swift)</b>
 * This is ongoing...
-* l2_portals cannot yet be converted because it uses priority queue
+* l2_portals cannot be converted because it uses priority queue (maybe this will change in the future)
+* l3_slippery_trip should be working but does not in Meta's website (it seems this is the same underlying issue as the Kotlin's solution)
+* l4_conveyor_chaos cannot be converted because an equivalent of SortedSet cannot be used (maybe this will change in the future)
+* l4_mathematical_art cannot be converted because an equivalent of SortedSet cannot be used (maybe this will change in the future)

 ----